 While the compost piles here in Minnesota are frozen solid and buried under a couple of feet of snow now, it’s fun to imagine the time when they will begin churning and decomposing and creating delightful humus for the garden.
 And, after the Master Gardener training class on soils and composting, I have a better idea of how compost works and how to get compost quicker.
-University of Minnesota professor Carl Rosen led the class, which covered everything from what soil tests measure to how to improve your soil’s fertility: basically, add compost.
+University of Minnesota professor Carl Rosen led the class, which was full of compost tips and covered everything from what soil tests measure to how to improve your soil’s fertility: basically, add compost.

 Here are six tips from Rosen on making compost.

 The optimum size for a compost pile is 4 feet by 4 feet by 4 feet.
 At those dimensions, the compost will heat up quicker and decompose faster.
 That said, compost happens, almost no matter what you do.
 If your pile is smaller, it will take longer for the leaves, grass clippings, and vegetable waste in the pile to decompose (think years, not months), but it will decompose eventually.